Durenda has her own podcast found on iTunes, Spotify, Apple or Overcast OR listen from her website:

 *Creating a Family Schedule

 Homeschooling is challenging, but when you have multiple ages, it can feel more overwhelming than anything!
 Durenda had 8 children in 12 years and homeschooled them all from the beginning.
 She speaks from a place of experience, but also reality.
-In this session, she challenges moms to think through their priorities and stay focused on what is most important so they can find a sense of calm in this busy season!
+In this session, she shares a simple system that helps moms schedule their days in a way that works for them and challenges moms to think through their priorities and stay focused on what is most important so they can find a sense of calm in this busy season!

 *Chores: Why They are Essential in Homeschooling